openplayerjs/openplayerjs/docs/usage.md

 app.mount('#app');
 ```

-Check the [OpenPlayerJS with Vue.js](https://codepen.io/rafa8626/pen/JjWPLeo) sample for more information.
+Check the [OpenPlayerJS with Vue.js](https://codepen.io/rafa8626/pen/JjWPLeo) sample for more information. **You can use all the configuration elements listed in the [Configuration options](#configuration-options) listed above**.